Agatha of Sicily: Patronage

-Saint Agatha is the patroness saint of rape victims, breast cancer patients, wet nurses, and bellfounders (due to the shape of her severed breasts).
+Saint Agatha is the patron saint of rape victims, breast cancer patients, wet nurses, and bellfounders (due to the shape of her severed breasts).
 She is also considered to be a powerful intercessor when people suffer from fires.
 Her feast day is celebrated on 5 February.

-She is also a patroness saint of Malta, where in 1551 her intercession through a reported apparition to a Benedictine nun is said to have saved Malta from Turkish invasion.
+She is also a patron saint of Malta, where in 1551 her intercession through a reported apparition to a Benedictine nun is said to have saved Malta from Turkish invasion.

-She became the patroness saint of the Republic of San Marino after Pope Clement XII restored the independence of the state on her feast day of 5 February 1740.
+She became the patron saint of the Republic of San Marino after Pope Clement XII restored the independence of the state on her feast day of 5 February 1740.

 She is also the patron saint of Catania, Sorihuela del Guadalimar (Spain), Molise, San Marino and Kalsa, a historical quarter of Palermo.

-She is claimed as the patroness of Palermo.
+She is claimed as the patron of Palermo.
 The year after her death, the stilling of an eruption of Mount Etna was attributed to her intercession.
 As a result, apparently, people continued to ask her prayers for protection against fire.

-In Switzerland, Agatha is considered the patroness saint of fire services.
+In Switzerland, Agatha is considered the patron saint of fire services.

-In the United Kingdom, Agatha is the patroness saint of bell ringers in service of the Catholic Church.
+In the United Kingdom, Agatha is the patron saint of bell ringers in service of the Catholic Church.